 Gently fold in the homemade whipped cream (or Cool Whip) into the pudding mixture using a spatula until, well incorporated.

-In a trifle bowl (or your favorite dish), layer peanut butter sandwich cookies, sliced bananas, melted peanut butter, and pudding mixture; repeat layering until all ingredients have been used.
+In a trifle bowl (or your favorite dish), layer peanut butter sandwich cookies, vanilla wafers (if using), sliced bananas, melted peanut butter, and pudding mixture; repeat layering until all ingredients have been used.

-Garnish top with remaining peanut butter cookies (crushed) and Refrigerate for at least an hour before serving.
+Garnish top with remaining peanut butter cookies + vanilla wafers (crushed) and Refrigerate for at least 4 hours before serving.
 Best if chilled overnight.